Overview of the Hosted Payment Page

 Environments and tests

-Klarna offers a test environment named Playground and a production environment.
-The different API are available on each environment.
+Klarna offers a test environment named Playground and a Production environment.
+The different APIs are available on each environment.
 URL structures are the same for both environment, targeted environment will be defined by the domain you are using.
 To be able to test your integration, you will need a Test Account.